turboapps/docs/src/server/authentication/azuread-openid-connect.md

 To configure multi-tenancy, view the Azure AD OIDC application from **Application Registrations**.
 On the **Authentication** tab, go to **Supported account types** and select `Accounts in any organizational directory (Any Azure AD directory - Multitenant)`.

-To only allow specific Azure AD tenants, see [Administering Authentication Method](/server/administration/users.html#authentication-method).
+To only allow specific Azure AD tenants, configure the **Accepted Tenants** setting under the Authentication Provider settings:

+- **Accepted Tenants**: Restricts logins to users that belong to the specified accepted tenant IDs.
+Leave empty for no restrictions.
+This field only applies to multi-tenant Azure AD Single Sign-On.

 ![oidc-multi-tenant](/images/oidc.png)